Jayp200211/CodingTest---Copy/README.md

 #Instructions to build the project:
 1-clone the repository
-2-Change to the project directory: cd solution 3-Install the project dependencies: npm install 4-Start the angular application: ng serve
+2-Install the project dependencies: npm install 3-Start the angular application: ng serve

 # CodingTest